 Furthermore, you will want to pick a location on higher ground than the area surrounding it.
 Avoid low-lying areas, depressions, canyon floors, and washes.

 Additionally, do not camp at the bottom of a slope or other area where water seems to gather.
-Rivers and streams can also be a no-go, because of the probability of flooding.
+Rivers and streams can also be a no-go, because of the possiblity of flooding.

 4. Wear appropriate footwear